-- the addition of a new child or elderly parent in the home,
+- the addition of a new child or elderly parent in the home

 - Financial requirement

-- Justification for second hire:
+- Justification for the additional hire

 - Accommodation and day-off arrangements: It is likely that co-workers will need to share a room and alternate their days-off.

 - Getting along with the other domestic helper/s: Co-workers will be working and living closely together as a team, but they may not be effective communicators especially when it comes to problems that occur.

 Employers hiring co-worker positions should think like a manager.
 It’s important that the helpers are treated as part of a team, rather than focusing only on their individual skills.
 Here are a few suggestions on what a successful co-worker team looks like:

 - Fair division of duties: You can divide the duties by specialization, frequency of tasks, or introduce a rotating schedule.
 If needed, make a list to confirm their individual job tasks and shared job tasks.
 Be open to questions so they know to consult you when they have concerns or clarification.

 - Clear chain of command: You can delegate leadership tasks to the more experienced helper, or you can also make sure they have very separate domains to work at in the household.
 Be consistent on how you give instructions and feedback, especially if you assign a supervisor role to 1 helper, as the other helpers may be left confused and overwhelmed if being given orders other than the employer.

 - Healthy working relationship: Plan group meetings with the helpers to discuss household priorities.
 Encourage them to find ways on how they can work well together.
 Give them space to solve their problems independently while letting them know you will step in only when you think that you need to.